Search results for

 Jasper Lastoria / SoundGuys

-For its size the SoundLink Revolve II has a lot of bass on tap—too much.
+For its size, the SoundLink Revolve II has a lot of bass on tap—too much.
 While for casual use, the highs and mids sound reasonable, the bass overwhelms the audio pretty often.
-The Bose Connect app could use an equalizer, because podcasts don’t need that much low end emphasis, and it’s outright distracting with some music when the bass matches volume or overrides the lead vocals.
+The Bose Connect app could use an equalizer, because podcasts don’t need that much low-end emphasis, and it’s outright distracting with some music when the bass matches volume or overrides the lead vocals.
 On the SoundLink Revolve II, tracks with already loudly mixed bass may experience the unfortunate rattle associated with too much bass, although this admittedly occurs very infrequently.
-Interestingly, Bose appears to have a built in a function that turns down the bass EQ as you increase overall volume, but you need to get fairly loud (read: not super safe) before the sound improves.
+Interestingly, Bose appears to have built in a function that turns down the bass EQ as you increase overall volume, but you need to get fairly loud (read: not super safe) before the sound improves.

 It’s also surprising that the SoundLink Revolve II only supports the basic SBC codec over Bluetooth.
-The logic at play perhaps is that if you seek the best quality, you’ll just plug in your 3.5mm jack.
+The logic at play, perhaps, is that if you seek the best quality, you’ll just plug in your 3.5mm jack.
 Realistically, anyone with an iPhone hasn’t had a headphone jack for years without a dongle, so we’d like to see AAC (like all current Bose wireless headphones), and something from the aptX family of codecs for Android, though maybe that want is a little ambitious.

 Bose SoundLink Revolve II specs